MapsterMapper/Mapster/README.md

     .IgnoreMember(dest => dest.Property)
     .MapFrom(dest => dest.FullName,
              src => string.Format("{0} {1}", src.FirstName, src.LastName));

+####Type-Specific Destination Transforms
+This allows transforms for all items of a type, such as trimming all strings.
+But really any operation can be performed on the destination value before assignment.
+This can be set up at either a global or a mapping level.

+    //Global
+    TypeAdapterConfig.GlobalSettings.DestinationTransforms.Upsert<string>(x => x.Trim());

+    //Per mapping configuration
+    TypeAdapterConfig<TSource, TDestination>.NewConfig()
+        .DestinationTransforms.Upsert<string>(x => x.Trim());

 ####Conditional Mapping
 The MapFrom configuration can accept a third parameter that provides a condition based on the source.